Sign Up For Special Offers & Exclusive Content

 How Much Sleep Do We Need?

-My recommendation for healthy adults who exercise is 5-6 sleep cycles of around 90mins per night, which translates to roughly 7.5-9 hours spent sleeping, not including the time it takes to fall asleep.
+The recommendation for healthy adults who exercise is 5-6 sleep cycles of around 90mins per night, which translates to roughly 7.5-9 hours spent sleeping, not including the time it takes to fall asleep.

 The Sleep Council recommends the following number of hours per day for these age groups: